St12n/stijn-Order/README.md

     - Amount (stock)

 ### Story 3: Order items
-As a customer I want to order one or more items.
+As a user I want to order one or more items.
 - An `Order` contains one or more **item groups**
 - An `item group` contains a selected item (id), an amount, and a shipping date.
     - The shipping date should be calculated automatically:
         - When we have the item in stock, the shipping date is set to the next day (of the order)
         - Otherwise the shipping date should be set to next week (day of order + 7 days)
-- The total price should be calculated and shown to the customer when ordering.
+- The total price should be calculated and shown to the user when ordering.
 - Question: should an order keep a reference to an item or should it make some sort of copy?
     - Tip: The the price of the item can change over time...
 What implications might this have?
-- Obviously, we also need to keep track of who made the order (it has to be a known customer)
+- Obviously, we also need to keep track of who made the order (it has to be a known user)

 ### Story 4: Update an item
 As an admin user I want to update an item so I can keep my list of available items up to date.